 We'll cover these in more detail below.

-You are required to have lived in the United States as a lawful permanent resident for at least five years before applying to naturalize—though exceptions do exist, as described next.
+You are required to have lived in the United States as a lawful permanent resident for at least five years before applying to naturalize—though exceptions exist, as described next.

-If you got your residence as a refugees or asylee, you will benefit from something called "rollback," which allows you to count some of the time before you actually applied for your green card as if you already had permanent residence.
+If you got your U.S. residence as a refugees or asylee, you will benefit from something called "rollback," which allows you to count some of the time before you actually applied for your green card as if you already had permanent residence.
 If you entered the U.S. as a refugee, you can count all the time starting on your day of entry in the U.S., no matter how long it took you to apply for your green card.
 If you received asylum within the U.S., you can count one year of your asylum status toward your permanent residence.
 (Note: In either case, your green card will show the rolled-back date, so you'll still need to count five years from that date.)

 Spouses of U.S. citizens, who have been married and living with the citizen for the last three years, can apply to naturalize after three, rather than five years with a green card.